xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Physics/Exam guide.md

 Here you can do it all using the conservation of energy.
 1. Get the kinetic energy of the object after being launched by the spring:
 	1. Get force that can be exerted by the string.
-	2. Get the potential energy, for due to displacement of the spring.
+	2. Get the potential energy, due to displacement of the spring.
 	3. Get the kinetic energy, which in this case is the same as quantity potential energy
 2. Get the kinetic energy of the object after going through BC:
 	1. Get the friction force